julian3bk/Sudoku_Solver/README.md

 other cells in any of the row, column or box, then this value is output

-* The *Board* class contains the values of the 81 cells on the game board.
+* The *Board* class contains the values of the 81 cells on the game board stored as a vector.
 Boards can be read in from properly formated text files.
+The value of the elements of the board at position `_pos` can be edited using inline `void set(int _pos,char _val) {nums[_pos]=_val;}`.
+This is useful if you want to add some guesses to a board to try to make it possible for the program to solve.

 * The *solver* class has methods for solving the full board.
 It uses the solver from